 Many probiotics would have at least minimal modifications in mental health.
 However, some of them display a more robust response.
-They are known as psychobiotics.
+They are psychobiotics.
 One of them is the probiotic strain Bifidobacterium longum.
-This particular species is known to improve mild and moderate anxiety in some patients.
+This particular species can improve mild and moderate anxiety in some patients.

 We need to highlight that mental health is multifactorial.
 So, modifying your gut microbiome might not be enough aid when a very severe problem needs to be solved elsewhere.
 However, they might be an excellent complementary therapy, especially for patients with suggestive gastrointestinal symptoms (6).

 You may not have realized it, but your mind and your gut are deeply connected.
 Have you ever felt cramps and bloating when you’re nervous or stressed out?
 Some people have also felt a sudden urge to go to the toilet when they are anxious.

 Research has unveiled a very complex relationship between your brain and your gut.
 It turns out that you have a vast network of neurons in your gut.
 They are so many neurons that scientists call a second brain.
 In this second brain, thousands of impulses are created and sent to the brain.
 Moreover, these impulses sometimes dictate what the brain does and how it makes you feel.

 For example, we can talk about short-chain fatty acids.
 They are substances created by probiotics.
 Butyrate, acetate, and propionate are the most important examples.
 After manufactured by probiotics, they don’t stay in the gut.
 They go through the blood and reach the brain.
 In the brain, they reduce appetite and contribute to the strength of the blood-brain barrier’sbarrier, which protects the brain against disease (6).